intel/fiovisualizer/README.md

 ## Description

-This tool is a realtime data visualisation tool for [FIO] (http://freecode.com/projects/fio) written using [PyQtGraph] (http://www.pyqtgraph.org).
+This tool is a realtime data visualisation tool for [FIO](http://freecode.com/projects/fio) written using [PyQtGraph](http://www.pyqtgraph.org).

 ## Overview